Ruins of the Santa Maria do Castelo Church

-This was a 13th century Romanesque building with alterations from the 16th century, such as the side chapel with a Mudejar ceiling.
-It was probably built in 1229, if we consider the date of the charter granted by King Sancho II, which mentioned the religious authorities and the recent institution of the parish.
-This church is shown in drawings by Duarte d’Armas in 1513, where we can see the portal with a full arch and the bell tower.
-The side chapel was built in the 16th century considering the presence of the Mudejar ceiling and cannon gargoyle.
-In 1758 it had four altars (High Altar, Altar of the Holy Spirit, Altar of our Lady of the Rosary and Altar of Our Lady of the Conception) and belonged to Moreira Abbey.
-The parish was closed down in 1834.
-The year 1889 is carved on the lintel of the door in the side wall, which attests to a reduction in use of the church’s space.
+This building dates from the 13th century and is Romanesque in style with expansion work carried out in the 16th century, namely, the side chapel with the Mudejar ceiling.
+It was constructed in 1229, if we take into consideration the date of the charter granted by King Sancho II, where the religious authorities and the recent institution of the parish are mentioned.
+This church is represented in drawings from 1513 by Duarte de Armas, where the full arched portal and the bell tower are depicted.
+In the 16th century, the side chapel was built, including the Mudejar ceiling and the gargoyle.
+In 1758 it had four altars – the High Altar, the Altar of the Holy Spirit, the Altar of Our Lady of the Rosary and the Altar of Our Lady of the Immaculate Conception - and was dependent on the Moreira Abbey.
+The parish was extinguished in 1834.
+The year 1889 appears on the lintel of the door on the transversal wall of the nave.